Worker's injury casts harsh new light on Foxconn and China

-HONG KONG (Reuters) - Apple Inc’s (AAPL.O) largest contract manufacturer has been pushing for a Chinese worker left brain-damaged in a factory accident to be removed from hospital in a case that throws a harsh new spotlight on labor rights in China.
+HONG KONG, Oct 11 (Reuters) - Apple Inc’s largest contract manufacturer has been pushing for a Chinese worker left brain-damaged in a factory accident to be removed from hospital in a case that throws a harsh new spotlight on labour rights in China.

 Zhang Tingzhen, 26, an employee of Taiwan firm Foxconn, had nearly half his brain surgically removed after surviving an electric shock at a plant in southern China a year ago.
 He remains in hospital under close observation by doctors, unable to speak or walk properly.